 Instead of emphasizing technical details, frame the conversation and talking points around risk.
 No two organizations are the same; regulatory requirements, sector expectations, resources, size, internal IT capabilities, technical tools in place, and more all influence how an organization approaches information security.
 Ultimately, it’s important to make sure that your information security program is aligned with the organization’s risk appetite.

 Conversations with the board are a great opportunity to highlight some of the areas where your organization is weakest in an effort to get buy-in to take action.
-For instance, telling the board that you’re out of compliance with the Center for Internet Security’s top 20 controls likely isn’t going to resonate with them or convince them that additional investment is needed to correct that.
+For instance, telling the board that you’re out of compliance with the Center for Internet Security’s 18 critical security controls likely isn’t going to resonate with them or convince them that additional investment is needed to correct that.

 On the other hand, if you can successfully communicate why your organization needs to take steps to put several of these controls in place and the risks associated with inaction, you will have a higher chance of convincing these key stakeholders that resources are needed or that processes need to get changed to minimize cybersecurity-related risks.